LINK TO COMICThe research blog of Professor Honeydew

 I was seriously touched by the thoughtful students that put this card together for me last fall.
 It has been on my desk all through my sabbatical as a reminder that the Lord called me to ABU for reasons that did not particularly mean becoming famous for research.
 My student evaluations may not reflect it but teaching has got to be my number one priority and I guess I need to start making some adjustments in my thinking.
 In the words of the sage Grafiki "It is time!"

-As you can see the river is still frozen over but the spring freshet is on and the river is opening up river from the Mactaquac dam down through Fredericton so I would expect the river to rise over the next few weeks and that always makes the trip "interesting".
-The new MRDC highway is all on high ground except the Jemseg - Coytown stretch across the Sheffield Flats.
 I stopped under the new highway bridge there and was fascinated by the objects that get thrown over the side the bridge such as this object which is common enough along the highway where truckers decide that stopping is just not an option.

 And then there was this hubcap that caught my eye: